usernamexsniper/club-sniper/README.md

 The author is not responsible for any misuse.

 🧑‍💻 Author
-YouTube: @ClubRipper
+YouTube: @usernamexsnipping

-Telegram: @ClubRipper
+Telegram: @usernamexsniper

-GitHub: ClubRipper
+GitHub: @usernamexsniper

 ⭐ Support
 If you find this tool useful, please star the repository and share the YouTube tutorial with others.
 Pull requests and suggestions are welcome!